SysSurge/vera/README.md

 * Real-time performance monitoring.

 ### Web content management
+* Access control for all Web Content Management roles and users.
+* Simple user interfaces to manage pages, users, roles, and the Web Application.
+* Adaptable with dynamic menu items, styling, page templates, and user control templates.
 * Template based solutions with lots of pretty templates ready to be used.
 * Role-based security.
 * Simple to create new content pages or edit existing ones.